Kong/kongponents/docs/components/catalog.md

 ### card-actions

-Will slot the card actions for each entry.
+Slot the card actions for each entry.
 The slot exposes card item through the `item` slot prop.

 <KCatalog :fetcher="fetcherXs">
   <template #card-actions="{ item }">